-In the current study, the prevalence of the finding of mineralisation in the longitudinal odontoid ligament indicates this to be a reasonably common finding on imaging, identified in approximately a quarter of horses undergoing CT examination of this region during the study period.
-However, it should be noted that the study population of horses undergoing CT may not to be reflective of the general equine population.
+.
 Figures relating to overall prevalence of mineralisation of equine ligaments are lacking.
-A recent study evaluating the presence or absence of mineralisation in the musculoskeletal system of the horse (as detected by ultrasonographic examination), identified mineralisation most commonly in the DDFT and the suspensory ligament branches with an estimated 10% and 7% of DDFT and suspensory ligament branch injuries respectively demonstrating this feature.13 Mineralisation was also identified in some horses without any additional evidence of tendinopathy of the DDFT, although it was noted that mineralisation preceded the development of hypoechoic foci in some lame horses.
+A recent study evaluating the presence or absence of mineralisation in the musculoskeletal system of the horse (as detected by ultrasonographic examination), identified mineralisation most commonly in the DDFT and the suspensory ligament branches with an estimated 10% and 7% of DDFT and suspensory ligament branch injuries respectively demonstrating this feature.
+Mineralisation was also identified in some horses without any additional evidence of tendinopathy of the DDFT, although it was noted that mineralisation preceded the development of hypoechoic foci in some lame horses.
 In contrast to the majority of ligaments of the appendicular skeleton, the longitudinal odontoid ligament cannot be completely assessed with ultrasound due to the lack of a suitable acoustic window at this location.
 The findings of our study suggest that mineralisation of the longitudinal odontoid ligament may be more common than in other equine ligaments.
-Guteierrez-crespo et alsuggested that the presence of connective tissue between the longitudinal odontoid ligament fibrils, with moderate to high signal intensity on T2-weighted MRI images, may be due to a significant fibrocartilaginous portion of the ligament reflecting the strong forces this region undergoes.
+Guteierrez-crespo et al 9 suggested that the presence of connective tissue between the longitudinal odontoid ligament fibrils, with moderate to high signal intensity on T2-weighted MRI images, may be due to a significant fibrocartilaginous portion of the ligament reflecting the strong forces this region undergoes.
 A degenerative process, from accumulated microdamage in response to high biomechanical forces, in this area may explain the relatively high prevalence of mineralisation identified within this ligament on CT examination.
 Further correlation of CT image findings with histopathological findings would be necessary to identify the underlying macroscopic and microscopic changes.

 Subjective assessment of the longitudinal odontoid ligament on CT images also identified a small minority of cases where focal or diffuse areas of hypoattenuation or marked asymmetry of the two lobes of the ligament were present without mineralisation.
 In addition, some horses had discrete osseous cyst like lesions evident at the caudal attachment of the ligament on the dens.
 The authors suggest that it is possible that such changes represent a spectrum of findings relating to a previously unrecognised syndrome of desmitis of this ligament.
-Of particular interest was the youngest horse in the study (12 months) that was found to have marked asymmetry of the ligament lobes, ligament enlargement and multiple evident.
+Of particular interest was the youngest horse in the study (12 months) that was found to have marked asymmetry of the ligament lobes, ligament enlargement and multiple hypoattenuating foci evident.
 This horse presented for ongoing complications following head trauma and frontal bone fracture, sustained as a day-old foal, with subsequent chronic sinusitis.
 In man, Grisel’s syndrome, a condition mainly identified in children, results in non-traumatic, atlantoaxial rotatory subluxation typically following infections of the head and neck or following surgical procedures of this region.
-The presumed aetiopathogenesis is increased inflammation of the region due to communication of the pharnyngovertebral veins and subsequent development of ligament laxity There was no suggestion of instability of the C1-C2 region in this horse; however, the CT image findings were interesting given the history of head trauma and chronic sinusitis and were consistent with the CT appearance of histologically confirmed chronic desmitis reported in the suspensory ligament branches of a horse.
-Contrast enhanced CT examination has also been shown to be more sensitive and specific than evaluation of plain CT images alone in identifying lesions in equine tendons and ligaments and may be a consideration for further studies seeking evidence of pathology of the longitudinal odontoid ligament.
+The presumed aetiopathogenesis is increased inflammation of the region due to communication of the pharnyngovertebral veins and subsequent development of ligament laxity 17, 18 There was no suggestion of instability of the C1-C2 region in this horse; however, the CT image findings were interesting given the history of head trauma and chronic sinusitis and were consistent with the CT appearance of histologically confirmed chronic desmitis reported in the suspensory ligament branches of a horse.
+19 Contrast enhanced CT examination has also been shown to be more sensitive and specific than evaluation of plain CT images alone in identifying lesions in equine tendons and ligaments 20, 21 and may be a consideration for further studies seeking evidence of pathology of the longitudinal odontoid ligament.